KarimaBak/LSL-Mouse/DEV/readme.md

-## History
+## V 1.2.0 release candidate 2

-* 2020-01-29 :
+* 2020 Oct 30 :
-  - type 'w' to display the "effective target width
+  - type 'w' to display the effective target width
+  - Phase angle is now computed and displayed

+## V 1.2.0 release candidate 3

+* 2020 Nov 04 :
+  - Effective tolerance is displayed by trial
+  - Central target during rest is suppressed
+  - Bug corrections:
+    - Effective tolerance is now computed with cursor radius

+## V 1.2.0 release candidate 4

+* 2020 Nov 08 :
+- Added a histogram of radius by trial
+- Refactoring:
+  - Added `isWithPauseTarget` in configuration
+  - Added radius limits without cursor size in configuration
+    - create `radiusInternalLimit` and `radiusExternalLimit` and initialisation
+    - rewrite `drawEffectiveTolerance` in `DoubleCircle` using radius limits
+- Bug corrections:
+  - do not draw effective tolerance if radius was not initialized (`R <= 0`)

 More detailled information: see in [DOC](/../DOC/).